NickFox007/AdvAdvertGeneralsCS2/README.md

-# AdvAdvertGeneral
+# AdvAdvertGenerals
 General placeholders for AdvAdvert

-Placeholders with examples:
+# Placeholders with examples

 {IpPort} - Server's ip and port (127.0.0.1:27015)